-Non-participation timeline 7 days 14 days 21 days (≈ 25%) 3 Instructor action(s) If the student reaches 7 days' non-participation without participating in the course at all at the beginning of the term, email the student and either 1) report non-participation in the university's attendance tracking system (Online 7 Day No-show Report) or 2) email the appropriate reporting office the following business day.
-If the student reaches 14 days' non-participation without participating in the course at all at the beginning of the term, email the student and either 1) report non-participation in the university's attendance tracking system that the student is a "no show" (Online 14 Day Admin Withdrawal Report) or 2) email the appropriate reporting office the following business day.
-If the student reaches 21 days' non-participation with at least some participation in the course: (1) Email the student and either 1) report non-participation in the university's attendance tracking system that the student has earned an "FA" and include the student's last date of participation in the course (Online 21 Day FA Report) or 2) email the appropriate reporting office the following business day.
-(2) Formally submit the "FA" with the appropriate last date of participation for the student with the
+Non-participation timeline Non-participation at the beginning of the course Failure for Attendance • 14 consecutive days 7 days 14 days It consecutive days for 8 week course or less 21 consecutive days for full-term course Instructor action(s) If the student reaches 7 days' non-participation without participating in the course at all at the beginning of the term , email the student to encourage participation and either (1) report non-participation in the university's attendance tracking system (Online 7 Day No-show Report) or (2) email the appropriate program director the following business day.
+If the student reaches 14 days' non-participation without participating in the course at all at the beginning of the term , email the student and either (1) report non- participation in the university's attendance tracking system that the student is a "no show" and should be administratively withdrawn (Online 14 Day Admin Withdrawal Report) or (2) email the appropriate program director the following business day.
+If the student reaches the non-participation threshold stated above with at least some participation in the course: (1) Email the student and either 1) report non-participation in the university's attendance tracking system by completing an Online FA Report or 2) email the appropriate program director the following business day.
+(2) Formally submit the FA with the appropriate last date of participation for the student with the course's other grades at the end of the term.
+(3) Make the student inactive in the learning management system.
+1 Student consequence(s) If the student reaches 7 days' non-participation without participating in the course at all at the beginning of the term, (1) The student receives an email encouragement from the instructor and possible further follow up from FAUO or another appropriate reporting office.
+(2) The student will have a hold placed on any federal If the student reaches 14 days' non-participation without participating in the course at all at the beginning of the term : (1) The student will be administratively withdrawn from the course.
+(2) The student's charges for and enrollment in the course will be completely reversed.
+(3) The student's financial aid If the student reaches the non-participation threshold stated above with at least some participation in the course: (1) The student receives a final grade of FA.
+(2) The student's financial aid eligibility for the term may be recalculated and decreased.
+(3) The student may be required to return federal aid financial aid funds eligibility for the term funds he/she has incoming to their may be recalculated and received. account. decreased.